fafrd/aquarium/README.md

 <br />Inspired by [xkcd.com/350](https://xkcd.com/350/) and [Optimality is the tiger, agents are its teeth](https://www.lesswrong.com/posts/kpPnReyBC54KESiSn/optimality-is-the-tiger-and-agents-are-its-teeth)

-## Build docker image
+## build

     docker network create aquarium
     docker build -t instance .
+    go build

 ## start

-    OPENAI_API_KEY=your_key_here go run aquarium --goal "Your goal is to execute a verbose port scan of amazon.com."
+    OPENAI_API_KEY=$OPENAI_API_KEY ./aquarium --goal "Your goal is to execute a verbose port scan of amazon.com."

-## logging
+## logs

 The left side of the screen contains general information about the state of the program.
 The right side contains the terminal, as seen by the AI.

 These are written to aquarium.log and terminal.log.